revaturelabs/interviewquestions/MongoDB-IS/MongoDB_Interview_Ques.md

 36. As we know MongoDB is a Document oriented Database.
 What are the benefits document database gives over others?

 <details><summary> <b>Show Answer</b> </summary>

+> There are many advantages document database gives over Relational or other databases:
+> 1. They are schema less.
+They doesn't have any structure.
+> 2. No need to have same number of fields in all the documents.
+Some may have > 4 fields while others may have 3 or 5 fields.
+> 3. They have replica set that contains duplicate data in it.
+So if one server fails we can still recover the data from other servers.
+> 4. All the documents can be independent of one another as they don't have foreign keys concept.
 </details>

 ---